Kikutada/0001_SpritekitTest/README.md

 # Usages

-To display the sprites, create CgSpriteManager class and call the APIs.
+To draw the sprites, create CgSpriteManager class and call the APIs.

 ```swift
 // Create a sprite manager object.